 The commission process:

-- I’ll send you an email with a list of things I need from you.
+- I’ll email you a list of things I need from you.

 - We’ll set up a meeting (in person or online) when you’ve completed #1.

-- During the meeting, we’ll discuss what you want (rough size, content, medium) and look at the photos you’ve collected.
+- During the meeting, we’ll discuss what you want (rough size, content, medium) and look at the photos you’ve collected and/or ideas you have in mind.

-- I’ll take a few days to mull things over and decide if I’m a good fit for your project.
+- I’ll take a few days to mull things over and decide if I fit your project.
 You, too, will take a few days to consider whether or not I’m the right artist for your project.

-- I’ll go into my studio and begin collaging and sketching.
+- Once I have all the photos I need, I’ll go into my studio and begin collaging and sketching.

 - We’ll set up another meeting to review collages and/or sketches.

-- If you don’t approve, I’ll go back the studio and give it a second shot.
-If we can’t work out the collage or sketches to your liking by the third attempt (this has not happened to me before), this is where we have the option to stop the process.
-I keep the $300 fee to cover my time and materials and we go our separate ways.
+- If you disapprove, I’ll return to the studio and give it a second shot.
+We can stop the process if we can’t work out the collage or sketches to your liking by the third attempt (this has not happened to me before).
+I keep the $300 sketch/collage fee and the photography fee, if applicable, to cover my time and materials, and we go our separate ways.
 If we decide to press forward, each additional round of collages and/or sketches incurs an additional fee of $150.

 - I start painting (my favorite part!), but you won’t see your painting until it is finished.

-- The big reveal – yep, this is where you see and collect your painting and I collect the final balance.
+- The big reveal is where you see and collect your painting, and I collect the final balance.

-- If I’m shipping the painting to you, you can approve of it electronically.
-Crating, shipping and insurance costs will be added to the final balance and must be paid before your painting is shipped.
+- If I ship the painting to you, you can approve it electronically.
+Crating, shipping, and insurance costs will be added to the final balance and must be paid before your painting is shipped.

-- This has never, EVER happened to me, but if we cannot come to a happy place where you are satisfied, I keep the painting, the collages and/or sketches and their fees, and the 50% downpayment.
+- This has never, NEVER happened to me, but if we cannot come to a happy place where you are satisfied, I keep the painting, the collages and/or sketches and their fees, and the 50% downpayment.
 I won’t collect the final balance.
-We both lose in this scenario and I’d be crushed if it ever happened.
-This is why I’ve put this artist/collector process in place, to make sure that communication is clear and that this doesn’t happen!
+We both lose in this scenario, and I’d be crushed if it ever happened.
+This is why I’ve put this artist/collector process in place, to ensure that communication is clear and that this doesn’t happen!

-If you are interested in commissioning a painting, please follow the link below.
+If you want to commission a painting, please follow the link below.